Article I: Name

 nursing that meets the following criteria:

-b.
-Institutional accreditation by an accrediting agency recognized by the U.S. Secretary of Education.
+recognized by the U.S. Department of Education.

 Section 3.
 Emeritus, Honorary, and Honorary Associate Membership